vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 #### Solution

-Archimedes has built a strategy that makes use of Curve's stableswap pool, incentivized by its own dynamic emissions mechanism, that attempts to offer consistently superior returns to its LPS.
-The strategy involves protocol-owned liquidity, which gives Archimedes control of the pool's behavior, allowing it to offer its customers (leverage takers, or LTs) access to profitable yield strategies.
+Archimedes has built a strategy that makes use of Curve's stableswap pool, incentivized by its own dynamic emissions mechanism, that attempts to offer consistently superior returns to its LPs.
+The strategy involves protocol-owned liquidity, which gives Archimedes control of the pool's behavior, allowing it to offer its users access to profitable yield strategies.

-Archimedes pays liquidity providers in its native ARCH token and LTs (borrowers) must pay a fee (in ARCH tokens) when opening a leverage position.
+Archimedes pays LPs in its native ARCH token.
+Liquidity Takers (LTs) must pay a fee (in ARCH tokens) when opening a leverage position.
 Demand to open a leveraged position thus produces a buy pressure on ARCH tokens.
 ARCH fees are then redistributed to LPs to incentivize deep liquidity and enable to protocol to mint greater amounts of lvUSD.

 ARCH thus serves as a utility token within the protocol that is required to access leverage.
 The ARCH yield provided by the protocol is [dynamically adjusted](https://docs.archimedesfi.com/tokenomics-and-ecosystem/arch-dynamic-emissions) such that pool yields remain competitive against a subset of high TVL stable coin pools on Curve finance.